Stunning Walks in and near Inverness

 What better way to immerse yourself in the natural beauty of Inverness than by exploring the walks Inverness offers in abundance?
-Twisting trails and paths place you on nature’s doorstep, with Instagram worthy views in every direction.
-Focusing on walks in or near Inverness that can be experienced in a safe and socially distanced manner, we have used our local knowledge to put together some favourites.
+Twisting trails and paths place you on nature’s doorstep, with Instagram-worthy views in every direction.
+Here, we have used our local knowledge to put together some of our favourite walks near Inverness.
+Perfect to enjoy during your stay with us at the Kingsmills Hotel.

 Caledonian Canal and Dochgarroch Locks

 The Caledonian Canal and Dochgarroch Locks kicks off our list of top walks.
 And does so in a spectacular manner.
 The gateway to Loch Ness and the famous monster that lurks within, this walk can be broken into different distances.
 And offers a flat terrain perfect for a leisurely stroll for all abilities.
 A stunning walk from start to finish with the Great Glen in the background.
 And a treat for all boat admirers when you reach the locks at Dochgarroch.

 The first of two walks with historic roots, the short ascent to the top of Craig Phadraig provides sweeping views across the Beauly Firth and Ben Wyvis beyond.
 The fort once found at the top was most impressive.
 Dating back to the Iron age and later occupied by a powerful Pictish king.
 Today the walls are easily seen as an oval-shaped mound.
 This route can be completed in around an hour – depending on how long you stay at the top to admire the views.